Online Essays, Interviews, Etc.

 This essay first appeared in the Haiku Canada Newsletter in 1997 and then was republished (with changes) in Global Haiku, an anthology edited by me and Randy Brooks with a Foreword by Makoto Ueda (Mosaic Press/Iron Press, 2000).
 It is currently available online at Under the Basho.

-A History of the Haiku in North America
+Haiku in English in North America